Discussion group

-A discussion group is a group of individuals, typically who share a similar interest, who gather either formally or informally to discuss ideas, solve problems, or make comments.
+A discussion group is a group of individuals, typically who share a similar interest, who gathers formally or informally to discuss ideas, solve problems, or make comments.
 Common methods of conversing including meeting in person, conducting conference calls, using text messaging, or using a website such as an Internet forum.
 People respond, add comments, and make posts on such forums, as well as on established mailing lists, in news groups, or in IRC channels.
 Other group members could choose to respond by posting text or image.

 Brief history

-Discussion group was evolved from USENET which is a traced back to early 80's.
+Online discussion groups evolved from USENET, which traces back to the early 80s.
 Two computer scientists Jim Ellis and Tom Truscott founded the idea of setting a system of rules to produce "articles", and then send back to their parallel news group.
 Fundamentally, the form of discussion group was generated on the concept of USENET, which emphasised ways of communication via email and web forums.
 Gradually, USENET had developed to be a system of channels which provide notifications and "articles" to meet general public's needs.
 Nowadays, World Wide Web gradually takes on the major role of supporting and extending platforms for discussion group on the Internet by setting up various web servers.

-Small-Group Discussions
+Small-group discussions

-Small-Group Discussions, consisting of a minimum of three and maximum of about 20 people, have been found to be more effective in medical teaching.
+Small-group discussions, consisting of a minimum of three and maximum of about 20 people, have been found to be more effective in medical teaching.